Friends of the Wild Flower Garden

 "I take this opportunity to express my appreciation and extend my heartfelt gratitude to all members and friends who made possible the beautiful shelter building in the Eloise Butler Wild Flower Garden and Bird Sanctuary and dedicated it to me.
 I am most grateful to those who have given of their time and effort to make it such a success.
 This is really the culmination of many years of my life devoted to the Garden."

-The 81 x 42 inch walnut table (photo below) was a gift of Ms. Elizabeth Schutt in memory of her mother, Mrs. Clara M. Schutt, who was a good friend of Eloise Butler and from whose property, Eloise Butler acquired plant specimens for the Garden.
+The 81 x 42 inch walnut table (photo below) was a gift of Miss Elizabeth Schutt in memory of her mother, Mrs. Clara M. Schutt, who was a good friend of Eloise Butler and from whose property, Eloise Butler acquired plant specimens for the Garden.
 The six benches, 36 inches long, were the gift of various garden and bird clubs.
-The funds for the heat ventilator fireplace and chimney were a gift, in memory of Kathleen Dean Hillman, from her Girl Scout friends and from her parents, Mr. and Mrs. Alexander Dean.
+The funds for the fireplace and chimney were a gift from Mr. and Mrs. Alexander Dean.
 The exterior of the fireplace is cut limestone from Wisconsin.
 (The current heat ventilator was installed later).
-The exterior of the fireplace is cut limestone from Wisconsin, also funded by the Dean's gift.
-The music system installed in the Shelter was a memorial for Mrs. H. H. Livingston, the architect's deceased wife.
+The large copper fireplace hood was also gifted by the Deans, all in memory of their daughter Kathleen Dean Hillman.
+Contributing to the memorial were her Girl Scout friends; Kathleen had died at age 25 in July 1968.
+The music system installed in the Shelter was a memorial for Mrs. H. H. Livingston, the architect's deceased wife who passed away in the Summer of 1969.
 The lintel over the front door is inscribed in memory of Margaret Tusler, wife of building committee chair Wilbur Tusler.
 She had passed away in the Spring of 1969.

 For sitting around the large table 5 benches were given to the Shelter.
 One each was funded by the

 Kenwood Garden Club